List of Black Butler characters: Staff

 In contrast to his partner Charles Grey, Phipps is a much more mature, disciplined, and down-to-earth man.
 He always carries his sword, but he is less inclined to use it.
 He is strict with his duties to the Queen and dislikes disorder in anything, such as clothes.
 Unexpectedly, he also carries a sewing kit which he can use at lightning speed, demonstrated when he uses it to fix Finny's hat.
+He has a pet rooster which he keeps on his shoulder, the result of him losing an Easter egg hunt with Sebastian and Ciel.